cobaltwebtech/cobalt-prod-site/README.md

 - [Astro Sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/): Automatically generates an XML sitemap during build for the website, which is vital for SEO and helping search engine bots crawl pages effectively.

-- Using constants.ts: The SEO configuration has been centralized using the `constants.ts` file.
+- SEO configruation: SEO data and configuration is handled by the `siteData.ts` file.
 This file manages SEO-related data such as page titles, descriptions, structured data, and Open Graph tags, providing a more structured and manageable approach to SEO management.

-- Meta.astro Component: This astro component contains the metadata, XML sitemap location, favicons, Open Graph info, and other SEO configurations.
+This data is used in the `Meta.astro` component which contains the metadata, XML sitemap location, favicons, Open Graph info, and other SEO configurations.

-- Robots.txt: A robots.txt file is placed in the /public folder to be copied over during build.
+- Robots.txt: A robots.txt file is placed in the `/public` folder to be copied over during build.
 We list the allowed search engines to crawl the site and location of the sitemap.

 ### Performance Enhancements